Nonclassical Berry-Esseen inequalities and accuracy of the bootstrap: Acknowledgments

 \section{Acknowledgments}

-I am cordially grateful to Prof. Gilles Blanchard, Prof. Moritz Jirak, and Prof. Vladimir Ulyanov for helpful discussions about the topic of the paper.
-I would especially like to thank Prof. Vladimir Koltchinskii for valuable comments, which helped to improve the paper.
+I am thankful to Prof. Vladimir Koltchinskii for valuable comments; I would like to thank the Editor, an Associate Editor, and anonymous Referees for careful reading of the manuscript and useful remarks which helped to improve the paper.